graded-cs-resources/IB-Computer-Science-Notes/unit2/02_Private_Public_Static.md

 ## public vs private properties and methods

-Public properties and methods are available OUTSIDE the class itself, while private methods can only be called from other methods INSIDE the calss.
-Consider the following code, which we might use from setup or draw:
+Public properties and methods are available OUTSIDE the class itself, while private methods can only be called from other methods INSIDE the class.[D.3.3](../unit0/syllabus.md#D33){: .syl} Consider the following code, which we might use from setup or draw:

 ```ts
 s = new Snowflake();